Reading to Learn

 Ten titles of books are selected in each phase by Chinese, English, General Studies and Mathematics teachers.
 Students are asked to read them and to participate in a competition to test their knowledge of the recommended books.
 Class scores are also shown in the House score to encourage participation.

 The Reading Fortnight

 Reading activities such as author visits, Pajamas Reading Day, Character Dress-up Day, Reader's Theatre performances, reading-related activities in the Library, movies in English Land and treasure hunts of books will be organize by teachers or inviting parents or guests to let students to experience different interesting reading activities.

 Newspaper and Book Order

-In order to encourage students to read different kinds of books, the School Library promotes wholesome quality newspapers and magazines, such as newspaper "Ming Pao", magazine "How it works" as well as the Scholastic Book Club's programme as it offers an enormous range of books throughout the year.
+In order to encourage students to read different kinds of books, the School Library provide opportunities to order quality newspapers, magazines and books throughout the year.

 Book Fair and Exhibition

 The Book Fairs are often arranged on the Student-led Conference Days, and suitable book suppliers are invited to exhibit various Chinese and English books, magazines as well as educational software.